HMS Selby (1798): Naval career

 Désirée was subsequently purchased into the Royal Navy.
 The officers and crews of many British vessels, Rosario among them, shared in the proceeds of the capture.
 In 1847, the Admiralty awarded the Naval General Service Medal with clasp "Capture of the Desiree" to all surviving claimants from the action.

 On 19 March 1801, Selby recaptured Freedom, James Holden, master, which a French privateer had previously taken.

 The "Principal Officers and Commissioners of His Majesty's Navy" offered Selby, of 348 tons and copper-fastened, for sale at Sheerness on 16 December 1801.
 She sold on that day for £1850.

 Merchantman

 Selby appeared in Lloyd's Register for 1802 with Thompson, master, and Woodcock, owner.
 On 12 April 1804, Selby, Peters, master, Cox & Co. owners, ran aground at Margate on her way to Jamaica.

 Between 19 and 22 February 1807, numerous British vessels were driven ashore in France.
 Selby, of 250 tons and 14 men was one of the vessels driven ashore between Havre and Dunkirk.
 Two of her 14 crew were lost.
 (There is no other Selby listed in LR.)

-Selby was last listed in the Register of Shipping in 1810 with D. Peters, master, Higgins, owner, and trade London—Jamaica.
+Selby was last listed in the Register of Shipping in 1810 with Walter Sky master, Higgins, owner, and trade London—Jamaica.